Watershed Colorado Duffel Review

 The Colorado Duffel is 14 inches tall, 32.5 inches wide, and 13.5 inches deep with a 28-inch opening.
 It's wider than tall dimensions and huge mouth make packing this bag an easy task.
 It is made out of polyurethane-coated nylon and closes with a ZipDry seal, which strongly resembles a giant Ziploc bag.
 Both durable and watertight, this model is ideal for the avid water person.

 The ZipDry seal top, along with the classic roll-top design, provide an impenetrable barrier when closed properly.
 Rolling the lip and fastening it down with the provided buckles guarantees that nothing can tug at the seal while the product is in use.
 The thick, polyurethane-coated exterior and fully impenetrable seams ensure that whatever you put inside will stay dry.

 The Colorado Duffel is less bulky and more flexible than other models with this level of waterproofness.
 Generally, you see a reduction in waterproofness with an increase in malleability, but that is certainly not a trade-off made by this bag.
 The Colorado is easy to stuff into or onto your craft and it provides unmatched protection against the water.

 Ease of Use

 This metric is all about packing, unpacking, and transporting your gear.
-Once again, the Colorado Duffel outshines the competition and the highest-scoring model in this category.
+Once again, the Colorado Duffel performed well in this category.
 The huge opening at the top of the bag combined with the duffel shape make it super easy to pack.
 It's also wider than it is tall, which is preferable to a deep narrow bag for both packing and retrieving the contents without a lot of fishing.

 Carrying this product is akin to any other regular duffel bag.
 The carrying straps secure with a comfortable neoprene grip that spares waterlogged fingers from the abrasiveness of the nylon webbing.
 It's incredibly simple to move this duffel from point A to point B and huck it up into your boat.
 That said, if you are looking for something to carry over longer distances, some other models feature removable backpack straps that make them much more comfortable to lug around.